abhineshchandra1234/CounterMVVM/README.md

 # Counter App
 - Created a counter app using basic jetpack compose and MVVM architecture
 ---
+## Features
+- we can increment or decrement the counter and the counter will survive or remain the same on configuration change.
+---
 ## Screenshots
 <p align="center">
 <img src = "https://raw.githubusercontent.com/abhineshchandra1234/CounterMVVM/master/app/src/main/res/drawable/screenshots/landscape.png" height=200px width=500px/>